What Is Childhood Disintegrative Disorder?

 • Loss of hand-eye coordination

-A specialist must diagnose this condition by careful analysis of the symptoms, the onset, and the severity.
+A specialist must approach CDD diagnosis by careful analysis of the symptoms, the onset, and the severity.
 A primary care doctor, therapist, clinical assistant professor, or medical director should be able to guide you toward the correct specialist.
 They will likely use differential diagnosis to ensure accuracy, because, like schizophrenia spectrum disorders, CDD has many crossover symptoms.
 Although the symptoms of CDD progress over time, some individuals experience slower progression of developmental delays than others.

 The rarity of this disorder can make it difficult to give an exact prognosis.
 Some children regress faster than others, and the extent of regression can vary from case to case.
 Research into this disorder shows that some children may stop regressing and re-learn skills, while others continue to regress.
 It can help to recognize the symptoms of CDD as early as possible so that a diagnosis can be made and therapy can begin.

-There is currently no cure for CDD, but early intervention and therapy may help to lessen the severity of the symptoms children develop.
+There is currently no cure for CDD and other autism spectrum disorders, but early intervention and therapy may help to lessen the severity of the symptoms children develop.
 Treatment for CDD tends to focus on slowing the loss of acquired skills and using therapy to help children re-learn what has been lost.
 As with most pervasive developmental disorders, some children respond better than others, but every bit of progress can help.

-The therapies used for CDD tend to be similar to those used for the treatment of autism.
+The therapies used for CDD tend to be similar to those used for the treatment of developmental disorders like autism.
 Also, medications such as anti-convulsants may be used if seizures are diagnosed, and antipsychotics and selective serotonin reuptake inhibitors may be prescribed to control other severe behavioral problems that may develop.

 Therapy for CDD often includes: